collegecommitcoach/ai-governance-portfolio/README.md

 ---

-## Rob Parker | AI Governance & Compliance Professional
+## Rob T. | AI Governance & Compliance Professional

 I build AND govern AI systems for production environments.
 This portfolio demonstrates real-world implementation of the **NIST AI Risk Management Framework (AI RMF)** for a production-ready AI-powered SaaS platform.